-One of their main current interests is how the stem is initiated in the subapical region of the shoot meristem.
-They use a combination of quantitative imaging, genetics and genome-wide association mapping to understand how stem development is regulated and to reveal novel genes that can be used to modify stem architecture.
+Another current interest is how the stem forms in the subapical region of the shoot meristem (called the rib meristem).
+They use a combination of quantitative imaging, genetics and mechanical modelling to understand how genes that function in the rib meristem influence stem growth.

 Ultimately, their work aims to reveal fundamental principles of plant development to allow rational modification of plant organ growth and crop performance.